Death of Kings: Plot

 It is 899 AD.
 Alfred the Great is dying.
 Rivals for his throne are poised to tear his kingdom apart.
 Uhtred, a Saxon who has been raised by a Danish warlord, wants more than anything else to go and reclaim his stolen Northumbrian inheritance.
-But he knows that if he deserts the king's cause, Alfred's dream - a single kingdom encompassing all English speakers ("Englaland") - might vanish.
+But he knows that if he deserts the king's cause, Alfred's dream — a single kingdom encompassing all English speakers ("Englaland") — might vanish.

 Uhtred is attacked by bandits sent to assassinate him, but defeats them.
 Alfred then sends him to negotiate a treaty with the king of East Anglia.
 Uhtred is suspicious and takes precautions which save him from an ambush.
 He manages to face a much larger Danish force led by Sigurd, a powerful Danish jarl, at a narrow bridge over the River Use.
 Sigurd attacks across the bridge, which negates his numerical superiority.
 Uhtred's men inflict numerous casualties, before burning the bridge.
 Uhtred aborts his mission and goes home.

 He travels to Ceaster, where Haesten is besieged by a Mercian force.
 Uhtred leaves some of his men under the command of his loyal follower Finan.
 He has heard of a prophetess named Aelfadell and is curious.
 Uhtred unwarily drinks a drugged potion she gives him.
 He awakes tied up, with vague memories of the previous night.
-Then three monks debate killing him, but Uhtred frees himself and slaughters them instead.
+Three monks debate killing him, but Uhtred frees himself and slaughters them instead.
 He realizes that Aelfadell is being paid by Sigurd to make prophesies in the Dane's favour.
-Uhtred then borrows a ship from his son-in-law Sigurd and, masquerading as a Frisian who is going home, sneaks in and burns Sigurd's ships, keeping one to sail to Lundene.
+Uhtred then procures a ship and, masquerading as a Frisian who is going home, sneaks in and burns Sigurd's ships, keeping one to sail to Lundene.

 Uhtred is summoned to Wintanceaster by a dying Alfred.
 Alfred gives Uhtred a rich estate in Mercia at Fagranforda, finally rewarding him for his many invaluable services, but presses Uhtred into swearing an oath of loyalty to his son and heir, Edward, before dying.
 Aethelflaed is kidnapped by Aethelwold, but Uhtred saves her.
 After Edward is crowned king, Uhtred expects an attack from the Danes, but Sigurd is sick, and his fellow jarl and friend, Cnut, is unwilling to invade without him; Cnut also has troublesome Scots to deal with.